hans-gif-24/CCM101-hcayaban/README.md

 **🟢 Active — Continuously Updated Throughout the Semester**

-This repository will be regularly updated as I complete new laboratory activities, technical exercises, checkpoints, documentation, and reflections.
+This repository is regularly updated as I complete new laboratory activities, technical exercises, checkpoints, documentation, and reflections.